arieshab/learn-day-react/README.md

     logo.svg<br>

 Some files worth noting:<br>
-`README.md` is generated as a user guide to this application that was created for you.<br>
+`README.md` is generated as a guide to this application that was created for you.
+You can edit it to explain your application to those who want to use it!

-Drill into the source folder and you'll see:<br>
+Drill into the source folder and you'll see:

 `App.js` which is a sample React component called “App” that we get for free when creating a new app.
-It is mostly html surrounded with some javascript to display the webpage.<br>
+It is mostly html surrounded with some javascript to display the webpage.

 `App.css` which stores styling for the app.
-It stores the details that make the black background at the top of the page, and the white background in the bottom part of the page, along with font colors, sizes, alignments, and more!<br>
+It stores the details that make the black background at the top of the page, and the white background in the bottom part of the page, along with font colors, sizes, alignments, and more!

 `logo.svg` which is the react logo being displayed on the main page.
-Look at it spin!<br>
+Look at it spin!

 You have a great app so far!
 Remember to add, commit and push your code to your github repository!